Skip to main content

 A pragmatic recommendation for most DACH mid-sized companies: self-hosting in your own cloud meets the intersection of sovereignty, time-to-value and cost best.
 On-premise pays off only with special protection requirements, multi-tenant SaaS remains a valid choice for pure pilots with non-critical data.

-Cost comparison: what enterprise AI really costs
+Cost comparison: how enterprise AI costs develop structurally

 EU AI Act and GDPR: what applies in 2026